BelovSA/QPP-Detection/README.md

  -  Change your working directory to the root directory of the project: cd <QPP_Detection_folder>
  -  Activate the environment created: _conda activate qpp_detection_
  -  Run the application: _streamlit run ./Application/app.py_

 **To use the application**:
  -  Open the application in your browser by the url _http://localhost:8501_ (it may differ) if it's not opened automatically
  -  Type the path of folder with QPP data.
 QPP must be in the .csv format.
 Each .csv file must contain the 'flux' column with light curve data
  -  Click "Detect" button
- -  After FCN made its predictions, click "Download data as CSV" to them
+ -  After FCN made its predictions, click "Download data as CSV" to get them

 ![](./Use-case/Use-case.gif)